emqx/neuron-docs/en_US/getting-started/quick_start.md

 **Step 3**, Subscribe Groups for MQTT node.

-Click on Device node to go to the Subscribe to Group screen, as shown below.
+Click on Device node to go to the Group Subscription screen.

-1. Click on the `Add subscription' button in the top right corner to add a subscription.
+1. Click on the `Add subscription` button in the top right corner to add a subscription.
 2. Click on the drop down box to select the southbound device, in this case, we select the modbus-plus-tcp-1 device built above.
 3. Select the Group you want to subscribe to in the drop-down box, in this case, we select the group-1 created above.
-4. Click on `Submit` button to complete the subscription, as shown in the figure below.
+4. Click on `Submit` button to complete the subscription.

 ![subscriptions-add](../assets/subscriptions-add.png)